onebytesocial/onebytesocial-website/README.md

 # One Byte Social's Official Website

+Check out `CONTRIBUTING.md` for the contributing guide.

-Made with ❤️ using Next.js and TailwindCSS
+Made with ❤️ using Next.js and TailwindCSS.